son-vo-cs/Gomoku/README.md

-Simulates the Gomoku chess board game.
+An mobile application that simulates the Gomoku game, an advance version of tic-tac-toe on a 15x15 board.
+Winner is the one who first get 5 stones in a row, horizontally, vertically, or diagonally.

 The project uses Minimax algorithm with Alpha-Beta pruning for the AI (Artificial Intelligence).

 Currently the project is only for 1 player.